 2. If you buy something in a sale and later find that it is faulty you can return it.

-You are entitled to a repair, replacement, reduction in price or refund, depending on the nature of the fault.
+You are entitled to a short term right to cancel, repair or replacement, a reduction in price or refund, depending on the nature of the fault.